partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. Back in Xcode, Navigate to `File->Add files to "Unicorn Trivia"`.
 Then select the `API.swift` and `awsconfiguration.json` files to add to your project and make sure the radio `Copy items if needed` is selected.
 It should looks somethign like this:
     ![CopyFilesIn](.images/CopyFilesIn.png)
 1. Now your project has been configured.
+1. **Note:** When compiling the app you will see warnings.
+This is normal for this project.

 ### Step Two: Displaying your HLS Stream
 1. If you lost your egress url from the `amplify livestream` setup then you can run `amplify livestream get-info` again to get the MediaStore url.
 It should look something like this: `url`